satishkumar1221/tm4c123_devolopmentfromscratch-/README.md

 4. The reason for i2c holding the BUS have to be found out.

 01/31/2020
 1. Timer API improvent.
 Generic Timer API for timeouts written.
 Timer 0 selected in 32 bit mode.
 2. Testing results have to be attached.

+02/02/2020
+1. e2prom driver devolopment under progress.
+Writing Generic API for reading and writing data from e2prom.
+2. Writing data driver for reaing and writing huge chunk of data and individual data.
+Work in Progress.